inroutephp/inroute/README.md

 [![Build Status](https://travis-ci.org/iio/inroute.png?branch=master)](https://travis-ci.org/iio/inroute)

-Generate web router and controller dispatcher from docblock annotations
+Generate web router and dispatcher from docblock annotations

 When building web-apps a constantly see myself repeating the same pattern.
 I define some controller classes that have various dependencies.
 I write a